tosh7/Twitter/README.md

 ![](https://img.shields.io/badge/Swift-5.5.2%2B-orange.svg)

 Using Twitter api, get tweets from your time line.
-This App is also made by Swift Concurency.
+This App is also made by Swift Concurrency.

 ## Libraries
 - RealmSwift